serversandbox/serversandbox.github.io/docs/master_node_setup.md

 it would be MUCH better if i'd renamed the k3s env to something else, instead of like "default", but another time

-11. modify localhost etc/hosts file to point to pihole.local for dashboard >__>
+11. modify mac's `etc/hosts` file to point to pihole.local for dashboard >__> i need to uh... do this better

 12. try to update local device's dns servers first